-By issuance of this document, the Interconnected Transmission Owner [TRANSMISSION OWNER NAME], hereby acknowledges the acceptance of the facilities of the [NAME] Interconnection Switching Station and Transmission Tap built by the Interconnection Customer, [DEVELOPER NAME].
+By issuance of this document, the Transmission Owner [TRANSMISSION OWNER NAME], hereby acknowledges the acceptance of the facilities of the [NAME] Interconnection Switching Station and Transmission Tap built by the Project Developer, [PROJECT DEVELOPER NAME].

-PJM requires written documentation of the acceptance of facilities constructed by the Interconnection Customer, pursuant to Section 3.10 of Attachment P, Appendix 2, Standard Construction Terms and Conditions as contained in the PJM Tariff.
+PJM requires written documentation of the acceptance of facilities constructed by the Project Developer, pursuant to Schedule L, section 11.9 of the Project Identifier [XX] GIA.